View Details Explore Now →

 How can I find in-network mental health providers?

-Check your insurance company's website or contact their customer service to get a list of in-network therapists and psychiatrists.
+Check your Insurance Company's website or contact their customer service to get a list of in-network therapists and psychiatrists.
 You can also ask your primary care physician for recommendations.

 What should I do if my insurance claim for mental health services is denied?

-Understand the reason for the denial and follow your insurance company's appeals process.
+Understand the reason for the denial and follow your Insurance Company's appeals process.
 You may need to provide additional documentation or seek assistance from a patient advocate.

 Are telehealth mental health services covered by insurance?